 Advising Right Now: Recognizing Signs of Stress

-MIT Medical has a printable brochure called How to Help Students in Distress, which includes a list of symptoms of stress.
+MIT Medical has a printable brochure called When You're Worried about a Student, which includes a list of symptoms of stress.
 These include:

 - student fails to respond to emails or phone calls

 - is sleeping too much or too little

 - has gained or lost weight

 - has a change in appearance, e.g., unclean, dirty hair or clothes

 - is not attending classes or recitations

 Help Your Students Help Themselves